And here we are: Preschool Letter F; almost one quarter of the way into the alphabet and we are loving every bit of it!

 Day 2 started with a beginning sounds worksheet.
 We love these worksheets as they are visually appealing (huge thanks to my clipart suppliers!!) and age-appropriate.
 Filip sometimes has a hard time figuring out what each object is, but repetition is the key and seeing those same pictures again on vocabulary cards and other worksheets and booklets that we do has helped him to remember the new words and expand his vocabulary.

 He also did a Letter Maze page and he got an idea of a funky way to dot the uppercase letters in one colour and lowercase letters in a different colour… Look below.
-It was an epic fail as he ended up confusing the colours 🙂
+It was an epic fail as he ended up confusing the colors 🙂

 We continued with our capital letter tracing sheets from The Measured Mom.